justinhartman/justinhartman.github.io/_projects/bootstrap-4-boilerplate-template-kit-for-espresso.md

 - `favicon.ico` is the first meta-tag and sits in the root of your project folder.
-The `favicon.ico` is a compiled icon image made of 16x16, 32x32 and, in some cases, 64x64 pixel images.
+The `favicon.ico` is a compiled icon image made of 16x16, 32x32 and, in some cases, 48x48 pixel images.
 If you don't know how to generate a `favicon.ico` have a [look at this resource][favicon].
 - `manifest.json` is used by Android devices and sits in your root folder.
 This json file contains the path to the various Android-specific favicon files.
-  These files are locate in `/img/favicons/` and are labelled `android-chrome-192x192.png` and `android-chrome-512x512.png`.
+  These files are located in `/img/favicons/` and are labelled `android-chrome-192x192.png` and `android-chrome-512x512.png`.
 These are the default sizes required for most Android devices.
 - `browserconfig.xml` is similar to the Android `manifest.json` but this file is specific to Windows and Microsoft devices.
 The `browserconfig.xml` contains links to Microsoft-specific favicon files.
-These files are located in `/img/favicons/` and are prefixed with `mstile-*` and then the file sizes.
+These files are located in `/img/favicons/` and are prefixed with `mstile-*` and then the file dimensions.
 Each of these files cover an array of Windows and Mobile device sizes.
 - `apple-touch-icon` is a link to the favicon used for iOS devices.
 There is only one size image for iOS devices as this is all you really need to provide but some developers choose to add more icons to cater for specific iOS devices.
-You don't need to add more but feel free to add more if you want.
+You don't need to add more but feel free to should you want.
 - `safari-pinned-tab.svg` is a link to a SVG file which is used by Safari on macOS and iOS.
 This is a transparent, single-colour SVG which is styled by the `color="#563d7c"` class in the meta-tag.
-This favicon is used when people add your website to their favourites and/or bookmarks and appears under the favourite sites in Safari.
+This favicon is used when people add your website to their favourites and appears under the favourite sites in Safari.

 **NB: PLEASE TAKE NOTE**{: .btn .btn--success .btn--small}
 The files contained in **/img/favicons/** are all Bootstrap favicons and you will need to redesign each of the images and SVG files in this directory (or delete what you aren't going to use in your markup).
 You will also need to update the **TileColor** contained in the **browserconfig.xml** file as well as the **theme_color** and **background_color** in the **manifest.json** to your website's primary colour used.
-The colours are all Bootstrap specific colours and need changing.
+The current colours are all Bootstrap specific colours and need changing.
 {: .notice--success}

 ## Getting Started